Why do some Muslims consider it their responsibility before Allah to wage war against Jews and Christians? Because of this chapter of the Qur’an.

 If the unbelievers convert to Islam, the Muslims must stop killing them.
 The Tafsir al-Jalalayn: “But if they repent, of unbelief, and establish prayer and pay the alms, then leave their way free, and do not interfere with them.”
 Ibn Kathir: “These Ayat [verses] allowed fighting people unless, and until, they embrace Islam and implement its rulings and obligations.”
 Qutb says that the termination of the treaties with a four-month grace period, combined with the call to kill the unbelievers, “was not meant as a campaign of vengeance or extermination, but rather as a warning which provided a motive for them to accept Islam.”

-Finally, it is noteworthy that, according to As-Suyuti, the jurist “Ash-Shafi”i took this as a proof for killing anyone who abandons the prayer and fighting anyone who refuses to pay zakat [alms].
-Some use it as a proof that they are kafirun [unbelievers].”
+Finally, it is noteworthy that, according to As-Suyuti, the jurist Ash-Shafi’i took this as a proof for killing anyone who abandons the prayer and fighting anyone who refuses to pay zakat [alms].
+“Some use it as a proof that they are kafirun [unbelievers].”
 Likewise Ibn Kathir: “Abu Bakr As-Siddiq used this and other honorable Ayat as proof for fighting those who refrained from paying the Zakah.”
 Thus even Muslims who do not fulfill Islamic obligations fall into the category of those who must be fought.
 This is a principle that latter-day Salafist movements apply broadly and use frequently in branding governments that do not rule according to strict Islamic law as unbelievers who must be fought by those who regard themselves as true Muslims.
-This is playing out now in the Salafist revolt against Musharraf”s Pakistan, and to a lesser degree in Egypt against Mubarak and even in Saudi Arabia against the House of Saud.
+This is playing out now in the Islamic State’s declaration that those Muslims who do not accept its authority are unbelievers and can therefore lawfully be killed.

 (Revised May 2015)